mudiagaagbroko/soc-threat-detection-splunk/README.md

 ## 📌 Executive Summary

-This project simulates a real-world Linux compromise and demonstrates how a Security Operations Centre (SOC) analyst investigates attacker activity using Splunk SIEM.
+This project simulates a real-world Linux compromise and demonstrates how a Security Operations Centre (SOC) analyst investigates attacker activities using Splunk SIEM.

 The attack lifecycle included: